This qualification has one stage, comprising 120 credits.

 - You’ll also choose an optional 60-credit module.

-You’ll study a module that brings together perspectives on the development of children and young people – from psychology, anthropology and sociology.
+You’ll study a module that brings together perspectives on the development and lived experiences of children and young people – from psychology, anthropology and sociology.
 You’ll also choose a complementary module that fits your needs and interests.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The Certificate of Higher Education in Childhood and Youth Studies uses a variety of study materials and has the following elements:

-Online learning resources may include websites, audio/video media clips, and interactive activities such as online quizzes.
+- studying online – some modules have a mixture of printed and online material and others are entirely online.
+Online learning resources may include websites, audio/video media clips, and interactive activities such as online quizzes

 - working in a group with other students